Skip to content

 • rego — an OPA/Rego module returning a decision.

-require-approval pauses the action and surfaces it in the dashboard's approvals inbox (and over REST) for a human to allow or deny.
+require-approval pauses the action and surfaces it in the dashboard's Conclave (and over REST) for a human to allow or deny.
+The dashboard's Oracle simulates an action before it reaches this point; it does not alter the policy or authorize the action.

 Network egress is deny-by-default.
 Profiles declare an allowlist; on Docker this is an in-process SNI-filtering proxy, and on Kubernetes it's enforced at L3 with a sidecar.
 Guardrails cap the number of egress requests to stop exfiltration and runaway loops.